ding-lab/PE-CGS-pipeline/README.md

 The pecgs pipelines output a variety of files associated with the various tools incorporated in the pipeline.

-The outputs are the following and seperated by pipeline input data type:
+The outputs are the following and separated by pipeline input data type:

 + **WXS**
   + DNA-seq alignment (input dependent)